petercoles/Multilingual-Country-List/readme.md

 ## Usage

-Once installed the package exposes two API methods: lookup() and keyValue() each of which returns a list of countries ordered by the country name in the language being used.
+Once installed the package exposes two API methods: lookup() and keyValue(), each of which returns a list of countries ordered by the country name in the language being used.

 ### Lookup

-The lookup method takes two optional parameters: $locale (default 'en') and $flip (default false) and returns a collection.
+The ```lookup``` method takes two optional parameters: $locale (default 'en') and $flip (default false) and returns a collection.
 This collection will be cast to a json object by Laravel if returned as a response, or can be cast to an array if needed with the toArray() method.

 Locales can be expressed as a language code, e.g. 'fr', or a full locale code, e.g. zh_CN.